sureshmj2ee/dockercompose/README.md

 6) open powershell from start menu. execute below the command
 7) docker image list
 8) navigate to where you have folder structue imported in your local contains docker-compose.yaml file
-9) execute command to make all container up and running docker-compose up
+9) execute command to make all container up and running.

+    docker-compose up
-10) now test api url
+11) now test api url
     http://localhost:8761
     http://localhost:8765/currency-conversion-feign/from/USD/to/INR/quantity/10
     http://localhost:8765/currency-exchange/from/USD/to/INR
     http://localhost:9411/zipkin/
-11) Happy Learning!!
+12) Happy Learning!!